-^{} Only three countries for the Middle East and West Asia area and two for North America.
+Only three countries for the Middle East and West Asia area and two for North America Averages are based on unweighted averages of national averages.

 However, the average municipal size indicator remains insufficient compared to other indicators such as the median or the distribution of municipalities according to population size class (OECD 2016b).
 In many countries, it is considered that the problem is not the average municipal size which masks municipal diversity in terms of size, but the high number of very small municipalities that are not able to cope with their responsibilities due to insufficient financial, human and technical capacity.
 Size matters because it affects the ability of local governments to reap the benefits of scale economies in service provision.
 In other countries however, the trend is reverse i.e. resulting in the creation of new municipalities instead of amalgamations.
 In some cases it reflects a trend towards more decentralisation, proximity and accountability towards citizens.